vitaly-t/pg-listener/README.md

 });
 ```

-Above, [retryAll] is for both initial and later connection attempts, while [retryInitial] sets/overrides it
+Above, [retryAll] is for both initial and later connection attempts, while [retryInit] sets/overrides it
 specifically for the initial connection if you want it to be different.
 When those options are not specified, the
 library uses
 internal `retryDefault` that's defined like this: